GRAPH INTELLIGENCE

 Link Discovery

-Verafye continuously traverses the graph to surface non-obvious links — connections that are invisible to rules engines and siloed monitoring systems.
+Verafye surfaces non-obvious links across connected entities - connections that are invisible to rules engines and siloed monitoring systems.

 04